What's New

 October 30, 2007

 The folks at IESB have posted a script review of the first draft of Nottingham, the upcoming film directed by Ridley Scott and starring Russell Crowe.
 As I mentioned earlier, it sounds somewhat like the P.C.
 Doherty mystery novel Assassin in the Greenwood only far less sedate.
 Producer Brian Glazer recently said "Nottingham is the ‘Gladiator’ version of Robin Hood" over on MTV Movies Blog.
 The script review suggests the action takes place during Richard's captivity, but the MTV article states that the sheriff witnesses King Richard's death, placing the story a few years later.
 (Incidentally, King Richard didn't die on his way home from the Crusades but years later in France.)
-In articles circulating in various papers today, such as Scotland's Daily Record, Crowe notes "I'm a big Robin Hood fan and have been since I was a little kid."
+In articles circulating in various papers today, such as Scotland's Daily Record on 10/29/2007, Crowe notes "I'm a big Robin Hood fan and have been since I was a little kid."
 He went on to say "We'll have a look at the Hollywood mythology and how much of that is embedded in the psyche of people when they think of Robin Hood."
 And finally, "I tell you this - Richard the Lionheart won't be bounding up in the last scene and saving the day.
 Richard was a bloke who only spoke French.
 And who only spent six months of his 10-year reign in England.
 And besides, Richard Harris is dead."
 (The late Richard Harris played a nasty King Richard in Robin and Marian.

 I'll have more news on this later, but Sherwood Forest has a bid in on the People's Lottery Giveaway.
 A victory would mean 50 million pounds to plant new trees, build a new visitor's centre and well, just revitalize one of Robin's homes.
 Brian Blessed, who played Robin's father in Prince of Thieves has publicly supported the bid.
 If you live in the UK, please consider voting for it.
-More information can be found at Sherwood: The Living Legend's bid page and www.robinhood.co.uk.

 October 11, 2007